 - Social: public spending on education (% of GDP): General public spending on education (current, in capital and transfers) is expressed as a percentage of GDP.
 It includes spending financed by transfers from international sources to the government.
-Public authorities generally refer to local, regional and central authorities.
+The term "Public authorities" generally refers to local, regional and central authorities.
 (Source: World Bank) - Governance: the proportion of seats occupied by women in national parliaments (%).
-Women in parliament is the percentage of parliament seats in a single or lower house held by women - Human rights: ratio of the average number of years of education women and men receive (%) The average number of years of education received by women aged 25 or more, divided by the average number of years of education received by men aged 25 or more

-3. Application of an SRI selection process to the Fund
+Women in parliament is the percentage of parliament seats in a single or lower house held by women. - Human rights: ratio of the average number of years of education women receive and the average number of years of education men receive (%).
+This is found by dividing the average number of years of education received by women aged 25 or more by the average number of years of education received by men aged 25 or more. - 3.
+Application of an SRI selection process to the Fund

-After analysis of the investment universe as described above, the Delegated Investment Manager selects securities according to their financial and non-financial characteristics.
+After analysing the investment universe as described above, the delegated investment manager selects securities according to their financial and non-financial characteristics.

-The SRI management process thus selects issuers by adopting a so-called "average rating" approach, aiming to outperform the initial investment universe filtered to exclude 20% of the issuers with the lowest ESG ratings by weight, for each of the two issuer categories.
+The SRI management process thus selects issuers by adopting an "average rating" approach, aimed at outperforming the initial investment universe filtered to exclude the 20% of issuers with the lowest ESG ratings (by weight), for each of the two categories of issuers.

-The equivalent sovereign issuers and private issuers are then divided into two sub-universes, from which the following are calculated:
+The equivalent sovereign issuers and private issuers are then divided into two subuniverses, from which the following are calculated:

-▶ The SRI universe of private issuers and its average ESG rating

-- ✓ In connection with Ostrum AM's traditional monetary SRI process, private issuers are rated on the basis of a rating provided by the multi-source tool (from 1 to 10, 1 being the best). - ✓ Exclusion of 20% of the issuers with the lowest ESG ratings from the multi-source tool and calculation of equally weighted ESG ratings between the issuers. - ✓ Equally weighted average rating

-► The initial investment universe of equivalent sovereign issuers and its average ESG performance

-- ✓ Issuers included: local authorities, guaranteed agencies, supranational agencies and Green bonds - Exclusion of 20% of the issuers with the lowest ratings (SDG Index) for the calculation of the average rating - ✓ Equally weighted average rating between issuers
+- The SRI universe of private issuers and its average ESG rating - In connection with Ostrum Asset Management's traditional SRI monetary process, private issuers are rated on the basis of a rating provided by the multi-source tool (from 1 to 10, 1 being the best). - Exclusion of 20% of the issuers with the lowest ESG ratings from the multi-source tool and calculation of equally weighted ESG ratings between the issuers. - Equally weighted average rating - The initial investment universe of sovereign-equivalent issuers and its average ESG performance - Issuers included: local authorities, guaranteed agencies, supranational agencies and Green bonds - Filtered to exclude the 20% lowest-rated issuers (SDG Index) to calculate the average rating - Equally weighted average rating between issuers